nfrederick023/better-clipface/README.md

 - `app_path` - Path of the directory where Better Clipface will make it's files.
-A "videos" folder will be created and this is where you will want to place your video files You want Better Clipface to index.
+A "videos" folder will be created and this is where you will want to place the video files you want Better Clipface to index.

   **Default value**: `"/data"`<br />
   **Environment variable**: `APP_PATH`